Go to Content 1 Go to Home 2 Go to Navigation 3 Go to Search 4 Go to Sitemap 5

 Chronology of bilateral relations

-2023 – Meeting between President Luiz Inácio Lula da Silva and President Joe Biden, on the margins of the 78th United Nations General Assembly´s high level week, in Nova York, and joint launch of the “Partnership for Workers’ Rights”.
+2023 – Meeting between President Luiz Inácio Lula da Silva and President Joe Biden, on the margins of the 78th United Nations General Assembly´s high level week, in New York, and joint launch of the “Partnership for Workers’ Rights”.

 2023 – Visit aof United States Trade Representative Katherine Tai to Brasilia (March 7-8).